adamaveray/codeformat/README.md

 ### Stylelint

-Create a `stylelint.config.js` file and create the configuration:
+Create a `stylelint.config.js` file with the following configuration:

 ```js
 // stylelint.config.js